autodesk-platform-services/aps-extensions/README.md

 ## Packages used

-The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages are included by default.
+The [Autodesk Platform Services](https://www.npmjs.com/package/forge-apis) packages are included by default.
 Some other non-Autodesk packages are used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload.

 # Tips & tricks